CCobaltDev/GameOfLife/README.md

 # GameOfLife

-A clone of Conway's Game of Life made in C++
+A clone of Conway's Game of Life made in C++ that I made for fun in 1 day.
+Could be optimized.